ncezid-biome/BIOME-scripts/README.md

 random scripts

 ## misc-python-scripts
+### creating and activating a `conda` environment to run these scripts
+First create the `conda` environment:

+    conda env create -f BIOME-scripts/misc-python-scripts/environment.yml

+Then activate the `conda` environment to ensure that all the dependencies are available:

+    conda activate misc-python

 ### downloadAssemblies.py
 #### Joseph S. Wirth, 2023
 Downloads assemblies from a text file containing one accession number for NCBI Assembly per line.
 Can optionally specify an output directory (default: current directory) or have the files be renamed to match the accession numbers in the text file.